 Frequently Asked Questions

 AP and IB credits can be used to fulfill four Core courses: Academic Writing Seminar, Mathematics and Quantitative Reasoning, Creative Expression and Interpretation, and Religion in a Global Context.
-Official policies are available on the Office of the Registrar's website under Academic Policies.

 Yes.
 Running Start credits are treated as transfer credits and may count, depending on which courses were completed and how many credits a student has earned.

 Yes.
-Many courses in study abroad programs can count towards the Core.
+Many courses in study abroad programs can count towards UCOR requirements.
 This includes courses offered through Seattle University and courses offered through other institutions offering study abroad programs approved by the SU Education Abroad office.
-Individual courses need to be approved in advance in order to receive Core credit.
+Individual courses need to be approved in advance in order to receive credit.
 Please consult the Education Abroad Office for assistance.
 Here is the Core's Guide to fulfilling UCOR requirements with Education Abroad Courses, which includes our deadlines for getting forms in for Core Course Approval in order to make the Education Abroad Office deadlines.

 The University Core Curriculum does not have a foreign language requirement.
 However, some colleges and programs do require proficiency in a language, please refer to the Catalog to view the requirements for your degree.